Benjamin-Elon/Benjamin-Elon/README.md

 I was initially interested in programming using statistics and machine learning.
 Programming is a wonderful tool and possiblities are vast.
 I needed become a programmer.

-Then, I found my passion and decided to pursue it instead of a regular programming job at some company.
+Then, I found my passion and decided to use programming to aid in pursuing it.

 Now, I program to build useful tools to help myself move towards new knowledge and understanding.

-### Language Skills<br>
+### Language Skills <br>
 **Python** and **Sqlite** for web scraping, machine learning, data management<br>
 **Pandas** and **Seaborn** for data analysis<br>
 **HTML** and **CSS** for managing website content